SublimeText/NaturalDocs/README.md

 class ClassB(ClassA):
 ```

-Put cursor on or /after/ the line and pressing `Super-N` will result in:
+Put cursor on or /after/ the line and pressing `Super+N` will result in:

 ```python
 class ClassB(ClassA):